bigcommerce/bigcommerce-api-ruby/README.md

 - Username of an authorized admin user of the store
 - API key for the user

 A valid API key is required to authenticate requests.
-To grant API access for user, go to Control Panel > Users > Edit User and make sure that the 'Enable API access?' checkbox is ticked.
+To grant API access for a user, go to Control Panel > Users > Edit User and make sure that the 'Enable API access?' checkbox is ticked.